 The Chief Executive Officer shall maintain and develop an appropriate organisation to support NBIM’s investment strategy.
 This includes:

-- Develop an appropriate management structure within NBIM;
+- Develop an appropriate organisational structure within NBIM;

 - Prepare and implement the strategic and annual plans and ensure that these are formally updated on a regular basis, as well as whenever necessary to reflect significant changes;